pxlxingliang/abacus-develop/docs/advanced/input_files/input-main.md

 ## Numerical atomic orbitals related variables

 These variables are used to control the numerical atomic orbitals related parameters.

-### nb2d

-- **Type**: Integer
-- **Description**: In LCAO calculations, we arrange the total number of processors in an 2D array, so that we can partition the wavefunction matrix (number of bands*total size of atomic orbital basis) and distribute them in this 2D array.
-When the system is large, we group processors into sizes of nb2d, so that multiple processors take care of one row block (a group of atomic orbitals) in the wavefunction matrix.
-If set to 0, nb2d will be automatically set in the program according to the size of atomic orbital basis:
-  - if size <= 500 : nb2d = 1
-  - if 500 < size <= 1000 : nb2d = 32
-  - if size > 1000 : nb2d = 64;
-- **Default**: 0

 ### lmaxmax